Grant cPanel Support Access

 Valid for versions 82 through the latest version

 When you create a ticket with cPanel Technical Support, it is sometimes necessary to allow them access to your server.
 This interface uses the server authentication details in your ticket to provide cPanel Technical Support with SSH access to your server.

 The transactional log for the Grant cPanel Support Access interface exists in the

 /var/cpanel/logs/supportauth/audit.log file.
 This file only logs changes from this interface.

 Connect to the cPanel Customer Portal

-Before you can use the Grant cPanel Support Access interface, you must first connect your server to the cPanel Customer Portal.
+In the Grant cPanel Support Access interface, you must connect your server to the cPanel Customer Portal.
 This secure connection transfers the required authentication details to cPanel Technical Support.
 To connect, perform the following steps:

 Click Log in to cPanel Customer Portal.
 The cPanel Authorization Request window will appear in a new browser window.

 Enter your cPanel customer account email address and password in the provided text boxes.